elvis-darko/AUTO-MACHINE-LEARNING-WEB-APP-USING-STREAMLIT-AND-PYCARET/README.md

 # AUTO-MACHINE LEARNING WEB APP USING STREAMLIT AND PYCARET
 ## REPOSITORY OVERVIEW
 This repository contains a practice streamlit app that automatically builds,  trains and downloads(optional) a machine learning model.
-The

 ## TECH STACK
 The tools and tech stack used in this repo include: